Year of entry 2024

 A major objective of the coures is to train you to formulate your own ideas and express them logically, and this will be tested in every module assessment.

 A typical module will be assessed by two assignments.
 Assessments include written assignments, as well as delivering presentations and posters, and leading discussions.

 The MSc course comprises 180 credits.
-You may choose to exit the programme at an earlier stage, with either a PG Certificate (60 credits) or a PG Diploma (120 credits).
+However, you may choose to exit the programme at an earlier stage, with either a PG Certificate (60 credits) or a PG Diploma (120 credits).